 In 1959, a fire razed the crumbling Dungeness to the ground, leaving nothing but ruins in its wake.

 Even though the pool house, the main building, and the gardens have been demolished, you may still see a glimpse of the splendor.

 There is something gloomy and sinister about graveyards.
 This coastal city’s cemeteries have been the scene of several purported paranormal activities.
 Colonial Park Cemetery in Savannah is one of the city’s most historic and haunting burial cemeteries.

 Did you know that Colonial Park Cemetery in Savannah is the city’s oldest and most well-maintained graveyard?
-Regardless of whether or not you believe in ghosts, it’s worth the trip.
-No need to worry about missing out on the culture, history, and gorgeous scenery and architecture of the area if you’re not a fan of ghosts.
+Whether or not you believe in ghosts, it’s worth the trip.
+No need to worry about missing out on the culture, history, and gorgeous scenery, and architecture of the area if you’re not a fan of ghosts.